-Accordingly, the Illinois Mathematics and Science Academy expects all members of our community, including parents/quardians, to embrace IMSA's belief statements and have a fundamental understanding and commitment to the following statements:
+Accordingly, the Illinois Mathematics and Science Academy expects all members of our community, including parents/guardians, to embrace IMSA's belief statements and have a fundamental understanding and commitment to the following statements:

-- Faculty, staff, administrators, and parents/guardians want all children to learn in a safe environment - Faculty, staff, administrators, and parents/quardians must work together for the benefit of all students - All members of the Academy community deserve to be treated with respect - The Academy should be provided an opportunity to resolve issues or concern before public criticism
+- 1. Faculty, staff, administrators, and parents/guardians want all children to learn in a safe environment. - 2.
+Faculty, staff, administrators, and parents/guardians must work together for the benefit of all students. - 3.
+All members of the Academy community deserve to be treated with respect. - 4.
+The Academy should be provided an opportunity to resolve issues or concern before public criticism.

-Please note, the Academy strives to recognize parents who embody IMSA's beliefs and demonstrate exceptional conduct and collaboration with faculty, staff and administrators.
+The Academy is thankful for the parents who embody IMSA's beliefs and demonstrate exceptional conduct and collaboration with faculty, staff, and administrators.